sam-pf/pf-qiskit/README.md

-# python package `physicsfront.qiskit`
+# `physicsfront.qiskit`

-This package provides some functions that are useful for running `qiskit`.
+This python package provides some functions that are useful for running `qiskit`.

-## python module `physicsfront.qiskit.colab`
+## `physicsfront.qiskit.colab`

-This module provides utility functions for running `qiskit` in Google `Colab`.
+This python module provides utility functions for running `qiskit` in Google `Colab`.